marcusoftnet/page-logger/README.md

 A simple log for page views.

 # Todo
-Styling with bootstrap
+Page for a URL showing the hits on that Url over time Graphs for the different views

 # Doing
+Update the filtering code to utilze underscore

+# Done
+Filter out all data less than 1
 Filtering on dates

-# Done
+Styling with bootstrap
 First barebones version deployed

 # What I've learned